UN Food Systems Summit 2021

 Achieving healthy diets from sustainable food systems by 2030 – what science, innovation, and actions are needed in Australia?

-Convened by Commonwealth Scientific and Industrial Research Organisation (CSIRO).
+Convened on 8 June 2021 by Commonwealth Scientific and Industrial Research Organisation (CSIRO).

 This dialogue provided an opportunity for interactive discussion among diverse stakeholders to discuss, debate and identify possible food system futures and the science, innovation, and actions needed by key stakeholders.

 What role does food labelling play in helping to shift consumers towards healthier, safe and sustainable consumption?

 Convened on 13 July 2021 by the Department of Health.